Medical Leave of Absence

 Students are able to return once the medical issue has been well managed with the assistance of a medical provider.
 The readmission process takes about six weeks and should be done in advance of the desired semester of return.

-For more information, please review the information below, view answers to some of the most frequently asked questions, or contact case managers Allison Leventhal (last names A-L) or Stephanie Baker (last names M-Z).
+For more information, please review the information below, view answers to some of the most frequently asked questions, or contact a case manager.

 Process for Requesting Medical Leave of Absence